What are technical glossaries and termbases?

 Integration with CAT tools

-Always choose the same word
+Always choose the same word or term

 By using a glossary, our translators ensure that they use the same translation, each time that word or term is featured in the text.
 As well as across projects.